mihailn16/museum_c/README.md

 There is a queue of 50 people that enter the museum. they have 2 options: to leave or to visit hall b. however, they must move one by one and stay in each hall for predifined time.
-The task was to make all people visit and leave the museum without reaching dead end
+The task was to make all people visit and leave the museum without reaching dead end where 1 person wants to visit hall b and the other one wants to leave it